Setup In Developer Console

 When you have finished testing your In-app Billing implementation, you are ready to publish your application on Google Play.
 You can follow the normal steps for preparing, signing and publishing on Google Play.

 Signing and Uploading apk with Unity

 To be able to create in-app purchases you should upload your apk file to the developer console.
 Apk must be signed with your private key.
-By default when you build apk file with Unity, it signed with the debug key.
-It means that it not suitable for upload to the google developer console.
+By default when you build apk file with Unity, it is signed with the debug key.
+It means that it is not suitable for uploading to the google developer console.

 Next step is app configuration.

 You have to choose your bundle ID

 A bundle ID, which is known as a package in Android, is the unique identifier for all Android apps.
 It needs to be unique as when you upload it to Google Play it identifies and publishes your app using the package name as the unique app identification.